-6. Newfoundland and Labrador Association of Public and Private Employees and Choices for Youth (The Lilly)
+4. Newfoundland and Labrador Association of Public and Private Employees and Bay Roberts Retirement Centre Ltd.

-A unit of employees of Choices for Youth (The Lilly) comprising all employees save and except non-working supervisors and those above the rank of non-working supervisor for The Lilly situated at 52-58 Bond Street.
+A unit of employees of Bay Roberts Retirement Centre Ltd. comprising all employees save and except non-working supervisors and those above the rank of non-working supervisor.